 Another alternative to using a shampooing without sulfate is co-washing, a technique where you use a conditioner with a shampoo to cleanse your hair.

 You can also switch between your regular, traditional shampoo and a cleansing conditioner to get the best of both worlds—clean locks and moisturized hair.
-Redken Genius Wash Cleansing Conditioner for Coarse Hair gently cleanses while deeply conditioning the hair to fight frizz.
+Cleansing conditioners gently cleanses while deeply conditioning the hair to fight frizz.

 If so, say no to shampoos with sulfates.

 On the other end of the spectrum, if your hair is fragile or damaged, a sulfate free shampoo will be gentle enough to not make the situation worse, so whatever moisture you have left on your hair, you get to keep.
-To strengthen hair after you shampoo, consider Redken Extreme Strength Builder Plus Fortifying Mask, which works to repair hair by bringing protein to hair’s core.
+To strengthen hair after you shampoo, consider Redken's Extreme haircare range, which works to repair hair by bringing protein to hair’s core.

 You may be able to skip daily shampoos because your hair doesn’t make a lot of natural oil; thus, you can get by with a milder shampoo.
-You may want to use Genius Wash Cleansing Conditioner alongside your sulfate-free shampoo as it will give you the extra conditioning you may need to make up for the loss of oil.
+You may want to use a cleansing conditioner alongside your sulfate-free shampoo as it will give you the extra conditioning you may need to make up for the loss of oil.

 If you answered “no” to many of these questions and a regular sulfate-containing shampoo is best for, pick your shampoo and conditioner based on your biggest hair concern.